One of the most delicious chicken recipes ever: Chicken with Mustard

 - Remove the chicken pieces and put them in the bowl with the onions.
 Add the wine to the hot pan, scraping the darkened bits off the bottom with your spoon.
 Return the chicken pieces to the pan along with the bacon and onions.
 Cover and cook over low to medium heat, turning the chicken in the sauce a few times during cooking, until the chicken is cooked through, about 15 minutes.
 Check doneness by sticking a knife into the meat next to the thigh bone; if it's red, continue cooking for a few more minutes.

-- Remove the pot from the heat and stir in the 3 tablespoons Dijon mustard, the mustard seeds, and the crème fraîche.
+- In a small bowl, whisk together the two mustards and the cream.
+Remove the pot from the heat and stir in the sauce.
 If the sauce has reduced and is quite thick, you can thin it with a little warm water.
 Sprinkle chopped parsley over the top and serve.